 With the advent of ecommerce, opportunities for gamification have expanded far beyond mail-order sweepstakes.
 Here are a few ways to incorporate gamification into your customer experience.

 Rewards programs are a great way to create returning customers.
-As we’ve talked about before, customer loyalty is hugely important to the success of an ecommerce brand.
-In fact, converting a new customers is 5 – 25x more expensive than converting a returning one.
-Additionally, 63% of Millennial and Gen X consumers refuse to commit to a brand without a rewards program.
+Customer loyalty is hugely important to the success of an ecommerce brand.
+In fact, converting a new customers is 5x more expensive than converting a returning one.

 Online shoppers love free shipping.
 This is a relatively expensive preference for ecommerce brands, who don’t enjoy footing the bill for deliveries.
 As a sort of compromise, many sites offer free shipping on orders of a certain value.
 Some shoppers become frustrated with this concept because they have to keep checking their subtotal to see if they qualify.